Note - Many of the photographs below are linked to larger photographs. Click on a photographs if you wish to view an enlargement.

 Some fungal species have not been classified into phyla based on evolutionary relationships because they do not have a sexual phase or because details regarding their sexual reproduction are unknown.
 They are placed in a separate group called Deuteromycota.
 When details concerning their evolutionary relationships become available, they are reclassified into one of the other phyla.

 In general, the life cycle involves the fusion of hyphae from two individuals, forming a mycelium that contains haploid nuclei of both individuals.
 The fusion of hyphae is called plasmogamy.
-The fused hyphae containing haploid nuclei from two individuals is heterokaryotic.
+Cells with genetically distinct nuclei from two different individuals heterokaryotic.
 In some cases, plasmogamy results in cells with one nucleus from each individual.
-This condition is called dikaryotic.
-Eventually, two nuclei that originated from different individuals fuse to form a diploid zygote.
-Meiosis then produces either four haploid nuclei or four haploid cells.
+This condition with two nuclei per cell is called dikaryotic.
+Eventually, two nuclei that originated from different individuals will fuse to form a diploid zygote.
+Meiosis will then produce either four haploid nuclei or four haploid cells.

 The diagram below shows the generalized life cycle of fungi.